 GR-7: Tire compound/additives will be at the discretion of the host track directors.

 GR-8: A numbered “Pill Draw” system will be used to determine the first heat line up.
 Second and third heats will be randomly resorted.
+There must be a minimum of 3 entries to allow the class to run at a given event (race directors discretion can override).

 GR-9: An HCOT event consists of 3 heat races and a main, there will be 2 minutes between races and 15-20 minute break between rounds.
+Based on the time when we get to the 3rd round we may exercise the right to increase car counts to reduce the number races in the 3rd round.
+We will start 6 cars in the mains at all tracks except the CB Club which we will start 5.

 GENERAL TECH RULES: